Juried Art Program

 Exhibit Art at the Library

 Twelve artists will be awarded one person shows by our jury, with three alternate artists chosen as well, should unexpected circumstances prevent artists from exhibiting according to schedule.
+Submissions are open to active artists, ages 18 and older.
+Given the exhibit space, the committee will not accept artwork which depicts nudes.
 Group shows (2, 3 or 4 persons) will also be considered provided these artists register and submit work together.
 Please note for group shows, all entrants must be chosen.

-Two-dimensional art only is eligible and the samples must be in the form of two different pieces of the actual art (preferably framed), 12 copies of the art either in the form of 35mm slides, photos, prints or on computer disk (all different/representational of the artist’s work), and a resume.
+Two-dimensional art only is eligible and the samples must be in the form of two different pieces of the actual art (preferably framed), 12 additional works of art in the form of photos, prints, or on a USB stick (all different/representational of the artist’s work), and a resume.

 Please review the Art Exhibit Guidelines and Agreement.
-If you choose to participate, you will be notified of the jury’s decision by mail no later than June 30, 2023.
-If awarded exhibit time, you will be asked to call Kenji Kaneshiro at the Library and provide him with three choices for a monthly exhibit in 2024 (first come-first served).
+If you choose to participate, you will be notified of the jury’s decision by e-mail no later than June 30, 2026.
+If awarded exhibit time, you will be asked to call Kenji Kaneshiro at the Library and provide him with three choices for a monthly exhibit in 2027 (first come-first served).
 If Kenji is not available when you call, please leave a voicemail message with your three choices 914/835-0324.
 Kenji will confirm your exhibit date by mail and at that time you will be asked to sign the Art Exhibit Agreement which must be returned immediately.
 The applicable fee is due three months prior to the exhibit date (see the Guidelines).
+After having been accepted and exhibited, you will need to wait four years before you may apply again.

 To be considered as an exhibitor, your work must be reviewed and approved by our distinguished jury formed by invitation from the Harrison Council for the Arts: